top of page

 We love social media, but it can become a rabbit hole of distractions for busy entrepreneurs.
 Try these social media software options to stay social without spending hours on Instagram looking at cat memes:

-Hootsuite: After a 30 day free trial, the price is $49 a month for one user and allows you to schedule messages, add social accounts, review messages, and see all of your engagements in one dashboard.
+Hootsuite: Hootesuite allows you to schedule messages, add social accounts, review messages, and see all of your engagements in one dashboard.
 While Hootsuite is more expensive than Planoly, you can manage more accounts in one place and the reporting, word clouds, and voice of the consumer research might be worth it for the data lover.

 Canva: Now on to the content creation part of social media.
 Canva is a graphic design platform, used to create social media graphics, presentations, posters, documents and other visual content.
 There are tons of super cool, customizable templates that are free.
-They do offer social media scheduling tools that you have to pay for and images that are $1 to use but there’s lots you can do without any payment.
+They do offer social media scheduling tools, fonts, and images that you have to pay for but there’s lots you can do without any payment.

 While there are hundreds of awesome business software solutions to monitor the effectiveness of your website, our favorite hands-down is:

 Google Analytics: After setting up your account and adding the Google Analytics code to your website, you’ll have real-time access to everything going on with your website.
 Build your own dashboards with data on: Users, sessions, bounce rate, session duration, traffic source and medium, user retention, users by date and time, sessions by device, pageviews, and search queries brought in from Google Search Console.
 Oh and did we mention it’s free?!
-(Also don’t forget to get Google Analytics certified before jumping in so you can know what to look for and better understand your data.
-Get more info on the GA certification and other digital marketing certifications on our blog.)
+(Also don’t forget to get Google Analytics certified before jumping in so you can know what to look for and better understand your data.)

 The bottom line